Ivan951236/ivans-font-buffet-docs/docs/caxton-docs/Known-Issues/Generic.md

 A5: Any mod is acceptable, as long I assume this would be a great addition!

-Q6: Why is gaming rig so old and slow?

-A6: Being poor is a factor too. `*cries in poor*`

-Q7: May I please install shaders in this modpack?
+Q6: May I please install shaders in this modpack?

-A7: You may not, and the punishment is the same as disabling the modpack's branding which is told in the branding resource pack's descripition
+A6: You may not, and the punishment is the same as disabling the modpack's branding which is told in the branding resource pack's descripition

 The content of its manifest reads: